GPS Reception and Interference

 Centroid True Course 90 deg

-5. The Turn Factor is the maximum amount - expressed as a multiplier - that the turn radius will be increased to minimize the bank angle required to complete the turn.
+7. The Turn Factor is the maximum amount — expressed as a multiplier — that the turn radius will be increased to minimize the bank angle required to complete the turn.

-7. Click OK to accept your changes and to close the Properties Browser.
+9. Click OK to confirm your changes and to close the Properties Browser.

-Viewing the aircraft flight route
+Viewing the aircraft's flight route

-View Test_Acft's () flight route in the 3D Graphics window.
+View Test_Acft's flight route in the 3D Graphics window.

 1. Bring the 3D Graphics window to the front.

-4. Zoom in or out using your mouse so that you can see Test_Acft's () flight route.
+3. Zoom in or out using your mouse so that you can see Test_Acft's flight route.

-5. Aircraft Flight Route
+4. Aircraft Flight Route

 Aviator calculated a search pattern based on the parameters that you set.
-The course is defined based on Test_Area's () centroid.
+The course is defined based on Test_Area's centroid.

-Inserting GPS Receiver
+Inserting a Receiver object

-1. Insert a Receiver () object using the Insert Default () method.
+2. Insert a Receiver () object using the Insert Default () method.

-4. Rename Receiver1 () to GPS_Rx.
+5. Rename Receiver1 () GPS_Rx.

-Using a complex receiver model
+Using a Complex Receiver model

-The complex receiver model enables you to select among a variety of analytical and realistic antenna models and to define the characteristics of the selected antenna type.
+A Complex Receiver model enables you to select among a variety of analytical and realistic antenna models and to define the characteristics of the selected antenna type.

-1. Open the GPS_Rx's () properties ().
+1. Open GPS_Rx's () Properties ().

 3. Click the Receiver Model Component Selector ().

-5. Click OK to close the Select Component dialog box.
+5. Click OK to confirm your selection and to close the Select Component dialog box.

-Setting model specs
+Setting the amplifier model specs

 Adjust the low noise amplifier (LNA) losses and gain.
 A low noise amplifier is an electronic amplifier that amplifies a very low-power signal without significantly degrading its signal-to-noise ratio.